Treaty of Paris (1856): Negotiations

 As the Crimean War ended, all sides of the war wanted to come to a lasting resolution due to the casualties and attrition suffered.
-However, competing ideas of war resolution inhibited the drafting of lasting and definitive peace treaty.
+However, competing ideas of war resolution inhibited the drafting of a lasting and definitive peace treaty.
 Even amongst the allies, disagreements between nations concerning the nature of the treaty created an uncertain peace, resulting in further diplomatic issues involving the Ottoman Empire, especially in terms of its relations with the Russian Empire and the Concert of Europe.
 Also, mistrust between the French and British allies during the war effort compounded problems in formulating a comprehensive peace.
 Thus, the terms of the treaty made future relations between the major powers uncertain.

 Peace aims

 Russian aims

-Despite losing the war, the Russians wanted to ensure attain the best possible outcome for the empire at the Congress of Paris.
-When Alexander II took the crown of Russia in 1855, he inherited a potential crisis that threatened the collapse of the empire.
-There were problems throughout the empire, stretching from parts of Finland to Poland and Crimea and many tribal conflicts, and the Russian economy was on the brink of collapse.
-Russia knew that within a few months, a total defeat in the war was imminent, which would mean the complete humiliation of Russia on an international scale, and further loss of territory.